 Information you supply to us.
 You may supply us with information about you by filling in forms on our website.
 This includes information you provide when you submit a contact/enquiry form.
 The information you give us may include your name, e-mail address and phone number.

 Information we obtain about you from any other sources.
 Where we are appointed to act on behalf of the Building or Adjoining Owners and need to prepare Party Wall Notices in accordance with the Party Wall etc. Act 1996, the Act requires us to obtain property owner details.
 We carry out Land Registry searches in order to obtain the correct and up to date information to prepare correct and valid Notices.

 The information our website automatically collects about you.
-With regard to each of your visits to our website we may automatically collect information including the following:
+With regards to each of your visits to our website we may automatically collect information including the following:

 technical information, including a truncated and anonymised version of your Internet protocol (IP) address, browser type and version, operating system and platform;